ReinholdM/play_football_with_ai/README.md

 1. Install wsl2 by running Command Prompt as administrator, and input

    `wsl --list --online`

 2. Type following command  to install the WSL with a specific distro on Win10 and enter:

    `wsl --install -d Ubuntu-20.04`

-Alternative of steps 2 :  find Ubuntu-20.04 distro in  Windows store, and install it
+Alternative of steps 2 :  find Ubuntu-20.04 distribution in  Windows store, and install it

 3. Restart your winPC

-4. install gfootball on Ubuntu terminal (ensure pip and apt work properly), refers to ：
+4. Install gfootball on Ubuntu terminal (ensure pip and apt work properly), refers to ：

    https://github.com/google-research/football#on-your-computer

-5. install malib(necessary for now)
+5. Install malib(necessary for now)
-   install dependency: pip install -r requirements.txt add malib_dev/, malib_dev/malib to environment variable PYTHONPATH then you can import malib from python command
+   install dependency: `pip install -r requirements.txt` then you can import malib from python command

 6. Install xrdp to enable GUI interface of WSL, refers to :